moorepants/dissertation/davisbicycle.rst

    shows a -50 nm maximum steer torque for a commanded roll angle of 20 degrees.

-Steering torque has been measured in relatively few instances of bicycle experiments and not all that many more for motorcycles.
+Steering torque has been measured in relatively few instances of bicycle experiments and not many more for motorcycles.
 Of these, very few of the designs may actually measure a pure rider applied steer torque.
 This is more consequential for bicycles than motorcycles because the small torques used in typical bicycle control are certainly less than 10 Nm with the majority less than 5 Nm. :cite:`Ouden2011`, in particular, showed how sensitive the torque measurements are to other handlebar loads.
-Also, most of these designs measure the torque somewhere in between the rider hands and the ground contact point.
+Also, most of these designs measure the torque somewhere between the rider hands and the ground contact point.
 This is a physically ideal way to measure the steer torque, but no one has accounted for the dynamic inertial effects of the front frame above or below the sensor. :cite:`Evertse2010` may be the only design which mitigates this issue.